-Copper is a universally sought after roofing material, primarily due to its striking appearance.
+Copper is a universally sought–after roofing material, primarily due to its striking appearance.
 This metal comes with a higher price tag, and it’s for this reason that most people opt to use it as an accent, for example, on a bay window or dormer.
-It is also a popular option for churches and historic buildings, since it lends a bit of elegance and timelessness to the overall look of the structure, but it can also work well as a unique residential metal roofing style.
+It’s also a popular option for churches and historic buildings, since it lends a bit of elegance and timelessness to the overall look of the structure, but it can also work well as a unique residential metal roofing style.

 Generally, copper is applied in short standing seam panels or sheeting, however, copper shingles are also an option.
 Occasionally, flashing materials can even be crafted out of copper.
 It is not recommended that copper flashings be used with aluminum or steel roofing materials because the mixing of the metals will cause the non-copper elements to deteriorate much more quickly.

 One of the main reasons people fall in love with copper roofs is the attractive verdigris patina that forms after several years.
 This is the bluish green build-up that you often see on pure copper.
 Aside from looking great, the patina also serves as a protective barrier against corrosion, and it is the reason copper roofs last so long.
 Typically, it takes between 8 and 15 years for the patina to appear, but it will ultimately depend on the environmental factors at play.
 Salt spray from the ocean, for example, will accelerate the patina process drastically.
 It is possible to purchase copper that already has a patina, or has been treated to speed up (or slow down) the process, many people opt to let it happen on its own.